Skip to content

 --vars project_id=${PROJECT_ID} # (1)!

-If you uncommented and updated the vars.project_id: you do not need to pass --vars project_id=... on the command line.
-If you're bringing a cluster back online that was previously deleted, but the blueprint has been modified and the deployment folder is still present, the -w flag will let you overwrite the deployment folder contents with the latest changes.
+1. If you uncommented and updated vars.project_id: in the blueprint, you do not need to pass --vars project_id=... on the command line.
+If you are bringing a cluster back online that was previously deleted, but the blueprint has been modified and the deployment folder is still present, pass the -w flag to gcluster create to overwrite the deployment folder contents with the latest changes.

 It may take a few minutes to finish provisioning your cluster.